Back

 Try and explain your technology offering in 2 mins or under, often 90s a great sweet spot.

-A longer video can be cut down for social sharing if you want multiple versions.
+A longer video can be cut down for social media sharing if you want multiple versions.

-Then the engaged audience gets an entire piece, and someone browsing or scrolling will get just the snippet they need to click through and find out more.
+Then, the engaged audience on your website or a meeting gets an entire piece, and someone browsing or scrolling will get just the snippet they need to click through and find out more.

-If you want a shorter social media or paid advert version, consider create a separate version condensed to 15-30s max.
-So it’s very dynamic and captivating and gets to the point quickly.
-Generally, we recommend not to try and use the long-form one.
+If you want a shorter social media or paid advert version, consider creating a separate version condensed to 15-30 seconds max.
+This will make it very dynamic and captivating and get to the point quickly.
+Generally, we recommend not trying to use the long-form one (2 mins plus).

 Making the video more concise will also often bring the cost down (due to shorter length) and means the audience will be more likely to reach the end.